 There are also a number of grains that are naturally gluten-free, but often contain gluten due to cross-contamination.
 These include:

 how do you recognize gluten intolerance?

-Complaints from gluten intolerance are due to the fact that the gluten cannot be digested properly in the small intestine.
+Complaints of gluten intolerance are due to the fact that gluten cannot be digested properly in the small intestine.
 Inflammation of the intestinal lining can also cause symptoms.
 The complaints can be very different and can occur at any age.
 The most common complaints and symptoms of gluten intolerance are:

 - Abdominal pain.